 To file a suit in small claims court, both the plaintiff and the defendant will need to pay a filing fee.
-The amount varies from about $15 to $200 depending on the State as well as the dollar value being claimed.
+The amount varies from about $15 to $200 depending on the jurisdiction as well as the dollar value being claimed.
 The plaintiff pays to file the statement of claim and the defendant pays to file the statement of defense.

-Some States do not allow attorneys in small claims court.
-Even so, since failure to adhere to the court’s complicated procedures and technical rules that could cause problems for your case if not followed correctly, to give yourself the best chance of winning, you might want to consult with an attorney.
-For a decent attorney you can expect to pay at least $250 per hour and often much more.
-Assuming a 2 hour consult, that is at least $500.
+Some jurisdictions do not allow attorneys in small claims court.
+Even so, since failure to adhere to the court’s complicated procedures and technical rules could leave one at a disadvantage, to have the best chance of winning, consulting with an attorney beforehand would be prudent.
+For a decent attorney you should expect to pay at least $250 per hour and often more.
+Assuming a two-hour consult, that is at least $500.

-As the saying goes: time is money.
-Filling out all the forms correctly, reading, and understanding and following the rules and procedures, and completing all the forms correctly, often takes longer than one would expect.
+Time is money.
+Reading and understanding the rules and procedures, and completing all the forms correctly, often takes longer than one might expect.
 One example is the requirement in most jurisdictions that certain documents be notarized or signed in front of a person authorized to take oaths and affirmations—typically a lawyer, a court clerk, or a licensed Notary.
-Assuming you value your time at an average of $40 per hour, disregarding all other out-of-pocket expenses, the cost of your time alone can be seen below:
+Assuming you value your time at $40 per hour, disregarding all other out-of-pocket expenses, the cost of your time alone can be seen below: